-Book Development Process
+Book Development and Approval

 Zhaga Books start life as proposals made by Zhaga-member companies.
 Using these proposals, the members work collaboratively to create specifications that serve the lighting industry’s best interests.

 The Zhaga Consortium has adopted a five-step process for developing new Books, as described below.
-For more details, please download our presentation.

 Phase 1: Collecting proposals